General Conditions of Sale OBD-DIAG between individuals

 Preamble

-These general conditions of sale apply to all sales concluded on the obd-diag website.
+These general conditions of sale apply to all sales concluded on the website. obd-diag.

 située Socy.fr